 Administrative Foundation Offices

-The 5,400 square foot administrative foundation offices for the Ahrens Park Foundation and Claude W. and Dolly Ahrens Foundation facility is comprised of a large reception/waiting area, reception desk, nine office rooms, three conference rooms, two kitchens and several restrooms.
-The foundation offices facility ws originally built in 2006.
-A recent building expansion was completed in February, 2011.
-Offices for the Greater Poweshiek Community Foundation and Imagine Grinnell are also housed here along with several Grinnell College student apprentices and Grinnell College work study students assisting all of the various partner organizations.
+The 5,400 square foot administrative foundation offices for the Ahrens Park Foundation and Claude W. and Dolly Ahrens Foundation is comprised of a large reception/waiting area, reception desk, ten office rooms, two conference rooms, two kitchens and several restrooms.
+The foundation offices facility was originally built in 2006.
+A recent building expansion was completed in 2011.
+Offices for the Greater Poweshiek Community Foundation and Imagine Grinnell are also housed here along with two Grinnell College student fellows assisting the Claude W. and Dolly Ahrens Foundation and Imagine Grinnell.

 All administrative and grantmaking functions occur at the foundation offices.
 Various charitable programs run by the Claude W. and Dolly Ahrens Foundation include the Community Support Services, Dolly Ahrens Scholarship Award, Leave It Better Than You Found It, and Lend A Hand.